Skip to main content

 Prerequisites: Form 3 and Form 4 Science.

-Course description/aims: This subject is an extension of Science topics and skills taught throughout Form 3 and Form 4.
+Course description/aims: This subject is an extension of science topics and skills taught throughout Form 3 and Form 4.
 This means many of the ideas have already been introduced and these ideas are further developed during the Form 5 courses.
-At this level the aim is to build a good foundation for students intending to continue with the specialist Sciences (Biology, Chemistry and Physics) in Form 6.
+At this level the aim is to build a good foundation for students intending to continue with the specialist Sciences (Biology/Chemistry/Physics) in Form 6.

 The Science courses offered at this level include: